Best destinations for bird watching in Uganda

 Looking at the shoebill feels like you’ve stepped into Jurassic Park.
 With its massive beak and tall stature, it looks like a small dinosaur.
 Shoebills can be over one meter tall, and its large beak resembles a shoe (which explains the name).
 Although it’s called a stork, scientists say it’s more closely related to pelicans.
 It has beautiful slate-grey feathers and tends to stay still for long periods of time; this behaviour helps it catch fish.

 The Great Blue Turaco are beautiful birds, maybe to their detriment.
 This bird is actively hunted for its colourful feathers and its meat.
 You might spot their bills first – they’re bright yellow with a red tip.
-Although it’d be a joy to see these birds soar through the air, their short and round wings that leave them gliding more than flying.
-You’ll be able to see them leap from one tree to the next.
+They are not the best in flying, due to their short and round wings.
+You rather see them gliding, leaping from one tree to the next.

 Best destinations for bird watching in Uganda

-- Bwindi & Lake Mutanda – Bwindi Impenetrable Forest and Lake Mutanda are great starting points for a bird-watching trek.
-Nkuringo Walking Safaris offers excellent guided nature walks and canoe excursions on Mutanda Lake, with the proceeds benefiting the local community.
-Mutanda Lake Resort also offers a great number of interesting activities, such as standup paddleboarding on the lake, a sunset boat ride, and birding walks.
+Bwindi Forest & Lake Mutanda – are great starting points for a bird-watching trek.
+Nkuringo Walking Safaris and Mutanda Lake Resort offer excellent guided nature walks and canoe excursions on Mutanda Lake, with the proceeds benefiting the local community.
 There’s a very big chance you’ll see Uganda’s crested crane.

-- Entebbe – Because Entebbe is by Lake Victoria, you’ll be able to see water and forest birds.
-Spotting the ancient shoebill stork in Mabamba Swamp is possible by road, but better by canoe.
-Mabamba Shoebill Tours offer canoe rides that let you see the shoebill up close.
+Entebbe – Because Entebbe is by Lake Victoria, you’ll be able to see water and forest birds.
+Spotting the ancient shoebill stork can be spotted in Mabamba Swamp, best on an excursion in canoe.
+Contact Mabamba Shoebill Tours or Nkima Forest Lodge for the possibilities.

-- Lake Mburo – Lake Mburo is home to many water and acacia-tree birds.
+Lake Mburo National Park – Lake Mburo is home to many water and acacia-tree birds.
 Lake Mburo's swampy valleys, salt licks, and forest provide a variety of habitats for birdlife.
 You can hope to see the Rufous-bellied Heron, Bateleur, Black-bellied Bustard, Coqui Francolin, Grey Crowned Crane, and Brown-chested Lapwing.

-- Queen Elizabeth National Park – Queen Elizabeth offers a wide variety of habitats and is home to over 600 bird species.
+Queen Elizabeth National Park – Queen Elizabeth offers a wide variety of habitats and is home to over 600 bird species.
 Queen Elizabeth is a one-stop destination for large savannah animals as well as a variety of birds.
-It’s an unmissable stop for your roadtrip travel.

-- Kidepo Valley National Park – Kidepo is in the far north of Uganda bordering South Sudan and will appeal for those looking for a wild, remote and off the beaten track experience when road tripping in Uganda.
+Kidepo Valley National Park – Kidepo is in the far north of Uganda bordering South Sudan and will appeal for those looking for a wild, remote and off the beaten track experience when road tripping in Uganda.
 Its diverse landscape makes it home to almost 500 bird species and 77 different mammals.
-You’ll enjoy the chance of seeing little bee-eaters, ostriches, red-and-yellow barbets, kori bustards, and more.
-The birdlife in Kidepo is good year-round, but at its best from March to April for all the specials and the many migrants.
-The best time to see migrants and special birds is from March to April – however, bird viewing in Kidepo is fantastic year-round.
+The birdlife in Kidepo is good year-round, but at its best from March to April to see migrant and special birds.

 Special & Rare Bird Watching in Uganda

-- Budongo Rainforest - Budongo Forest is a prime destination for forest birding in Uganda, with over 360 species present.
+Budongo Rainforest - is a prime destination for forest birding in Uganda, with over 360 species present.
 This forest is home to the “Royal Mile”, which is a popular birding trail.
 Here, you’re likely to see the Yellow-footed Flycatcher, Nahan’s Francolin, Blue-breasted Kingfisher, Black-eared Groundthrush, Pygmy Crake, Black-winged Pratincole, Brown Twinspot, White-thighed Hornbill, Cassin’s Hawk Eagle, Dwarf and Kingfisher among many others.
-We’d recommend getting in touch with Budongo Eco Lodge for more information.
+Visit or contact Budongo Eco Lodge for more information about bird watching treks in Budongo.

-There are so many great destinations for bird watching in Uganda.
 From the most iconic birds in Uganda to the rarer species, birding safaris are a fun and unforgettable experience.
 We hope we inspired you to pack your bird field guide and binoculars!
+Contact us for the possibilities.